reef-technologies/handbook/README.md

 ##### _How to re-bill my time to a different project?_
 &nbsp;&nbsp;&nbsp; In case you billed time to a wrong project, [here](docs/Hubstaff.md) is a step-by-step guide how to fix it.

+# Onboarding document improvement

+If you find some key knowledge (not covered by NDA) useful for the next candidate is missing from this document, please create a pull request.
+Log time spend on this to `INTERNAL / other internal development`.

 # Congratulations